How to get answers to your car repair questions

 In the old days, most switches actually switched power to the starter, headlights, windows, etc. But not anymore.
 Most of those switches are just inputs to a computer.
 It’s the computer that activates a relay and the relay switches power.

-Here’s why we MUST know year, make, model, and engine
+To get car repair answers we need to know year, make, model, and engine

 Here’s an example.
 In many new cars with anti theft features, turning the ignition key to START just sends a signal to the main powertrain control module.
 Before the PCM allows power to flow to the starter motor, it first has to check to make sure you’re using a legitimate key.
 In some anti theft systems, the checking mechanism is located inside the lock cylinder, while in others it’s located in a sensor around the lock cylinder.
 Some keys have transponders, others relay on the signal sent when the lock cylinder turns.
 Older systems check an electrical resistor located in the key itself.
 If the key passes the security test, the computer then checks to make sure the transmission is in Park or Neutral.
 That involves sending a digital message to the transmission control module TCM (if that particular model even has a transmission control module).
 If the TCM confirms a park/neutral position, then the computer communicates with the body control module BCM (in some vehicles) telling it to activate the starter motor relay located in the engine compartment junction box.
 That relay is powered by a fuse.
 The BCM activates the relay by either providing ground or power to the relay control coil circuit.
 THEN, once that relay is activated, power flows through the relay contacts and down to the starter solenoid.
 THAT solenoid pulls in and switches power to the starter motor.